 Your organization may have been enabled for other authentication options such as a Security Question or hardware token (YubiKey).
 Email Project_ID@delaware.gov if you don’t see these options when you register for a Delaware ID.
 You can add a security question as an option for authentication on myDelaware.

-Will this ID.Delaware Single Sign-On solution only apply to VPN/remote access or will it be used for network login?
+Will Single Sign-On solutions and the need to authenticate with a factor (MFA) only apply to VPN/remote access or will it be used for network login?

 The primary focus is State of Delaware Internet-facing enterprise applications, managed by DTI and in use across multiple state organizations.
-Initially, Internet-facing applications that authenticate using Active Directory will be among the first to have their tiles added to workers’ home screens.
-Over the coming months and years, the intent is to work with organizations to assure that their applications are secured by ID.Delaware.
+Initially, Internet-facing applications that authenticate using Active Directory may be among the first to have their tiles added to workers’ home screens.
+Over the coming months and years, the intent is to work with organizations to assure that their applications meet the legislated requirement that they are secured by either ID.Delaware or myDelaware.

 How will this change affect Microsoft 365?

 Workers will access email and Microsoft 365 applications without MFA while connecting from within the State network and use ID.Delaware for MFA when logging in from outside the State network.

 How does an organization request that an application be onboarded to one or both of these single sign-on solutions?

 Your organization’s IRM and Partner Services Engagement Specialist will work together in the coming months to identify applications to be transitioned to the new solution (either ID.Delaware or myDelaware).
 Your organization can initiate a ServiceNow process that will include completing a questionnaire for each candidate application your organization has.

 Will DTI or the business manage access to a business’ special applications?

 Business owners can manage who, among their workers or other users, have access to a business’ applications that are onboarded to, and protected by, single sign-on.